GDPR resource hub

 - How to prepare for the General Data Protection Regulation

-Here are the actions you need to take to get your school ready for these reforms.
+Here are the actions you need to take to get your school compliant with these reforms.

 - Jargon buster